SACS Online Auction Rules

 On completion of an Auction, the Auctioneer will advise the Vendor of the winning Buyer’s contact details.
 The Vendor will discuss with the Buyer the method of postage required.

-Once the Vendor has a cost for the Buyer’s preferred method of postage, the Vendor will immediately commuicate the cost of postage to the Auctioneer who will add this to the invoice which will be sent to the Buyer for the purpose of faciltating payment.
+Once the Vendor has a cost for the Buyer’s preferred method of postage, the Vendor will immediately communicate the cost of postage to the Auctioneer who will add this to the invoice which will be sent to the Buyer for the purpose of faciltating payment.

 The Vendor will be paid after receipt of the winning bidder’s full payment, the dispatch of sold lots to them and the deduction of a 10% commission to SACS by the Auctioneer.